Continuous Learning Never Looked So Fun

 Shaking hands after resolving conflict

 From the school yard to the work place, we experience conflict in every stage of our life.
 The ability to resolve conflicts with one another is a critical life skill, especially in today’s divisive world.
-At The First Tee, we encourage participants to work out disputes for themselves whether they arise on or off the golf course.
+At First Tee, we encourage participants to work out disputes for themselves, whether they arise on or off the golf course.

-4 steps To resolve Conflict: CARE
+4 steps to resolve Conflict: CARE

 1. Communicate